 All you have to do is pay attention to your cat’s tail movements and you will have a pretty accurate idea of what your cat is feeling.
 Here I will explain what’s the meaning behind the different types of movements of your cat’s tail so you can understand your pet much better.

 Why it’s important to observe your cat’s tail

-Well, you can avoid some unpleasant circumstances such as scratches or bites at visitors, if you have a little children that play with your cat, you can avoid triggering stressors that may cause your cat to develop anxiety, such as excessive noise or simply you get to know your cat better and learn what are the things that make your cat happy.
+Well, you can avoid some unpleasant circumstances such as scratches or bites at visitors, especially if you have little children that play with your cat.
+You can avoid triggering stressors that may cause your cat to develop anxiety, like excessive noise, or simply get to know your cat better.
 If you have a cat and a dog, understanding your cat’s body language towards the dog is really important as well.

 Position of The Cat’s Tail